jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 (3) Auckland Council must not notify more than 1 Auckland housing planning instrument.
 (4) Despite clause 88 of Schedule 1, Auckland Council must not withdraw the Auckland housing planning instrument.
-(5) However, Auckland Council may withdraw part of the Auckland housing planning instrument if that part— (a) relates solely to a matter referred to in subclause (2); and (b) is not required to comply with clause 4.
+(5) However, Auckland Council may withdraw part of the Auckland housing planning instrument if that part— (a)
+  (b) is not required to comply with clause 4.
-(6) An SPP panel making recommendations on the Auckland housing planning instrument must ensure that its recommendations comply with clause 4.
+(6) An SPP panel making recommendations on Plan Change 120 under clauses 85, 99, and 100 of Schedule 1 must ensure that its recommendations comply with clause 4.
-(7) Auckland Council must, when making decisions on the Auckland housing planning instrument, ensure that its decisions comply with clause 4.
+(7) Auckland Council must, when making decisions on SPP panel recommendations on Plan Change 120 under clause 86 of Schedule 1, ensure that its decisions comply with clause 4.
+(8) For the purpose of calculating the housing capacity that Plan Change 120 enables and the housing capacity that clause 4 requires, Auckland Council must use the same capacity modelling methodology it applied when calculating the housing capacity that Plan Change 78 (as notified) would have enabled if it were made operative.
+(9) For the purposes of clause 4, housing capacity does not include the housing capacity in the city centre as at 6 June 2025 when the Plan Change 78 changes to the city centre became operative.

 ### 6 Application of certain provisions if Plan Change 78 withdrawn
 (1) From the date that all or part of Plan Change 78 is withdrawn,—